When Should I Fertilize My Lawn?

 Fertilizer is a vital step in growing and maintaining a healthy and vibrant lawn.
 The truth is that most homeowners do not understand fertilizer, how to use it, or how frequently fertilizer should be applied.
 It is common to mistakenly believe that once your lawn is green, it will more or less take care of itself with watering and mowing.
 Remember that when it comes to fertilizer, you can do more harm than good it if it is not applied and the right time or in the correct way.
 Below are some general advice and lawn care tips to help you understand more about lawn fertilization and what may work best for your home or business.

 Understanding lawn fertilizer and when to use it.

 One of the first steps is to determine what your goals are with your lawn and property.
-This means answering questions about how healthy you want your yard to be, and if you are able to keep up with fertilization on your own.
+This means answering questions about how healthy you want your yard to be and if you can keep up with fertilization on your own.
 For older homeowners, busy parents, business people, or those who own a larger property, it can be challenging to find time for their lawns and yards in general.
-People in these situations may find it is well worth the investment to hire a professional lawn maintenance company that can keep up with fertilizing and mowing, and maintaining their lawn.
+People in these situations may find it is well worth the investment to hire a professional lawn maintenance company that can keep up with fertilizing and mowing and maintaining their lawn.

 When should I fertilize my lawn?